 “I remember one time I had to go out into the audience in order to go to the bathroom, and I’m using the restroom, and there’s a little kid going, ‘I think The Miz is in there!’
 I’m like this is the lowest of the lows of my career right now.”

 Humble beginnings for The Miz.
 Thankfully, a lot has changed since then.

-Coming onto the main roster as a young talent and getting all of these opportunities right away stemmed a lot of jealousy and anger amongst the locker room.
-Hassan was thrown into the deep end right off the bat, leaving him with very little opportunity to be accepted by his peers in the back.
+Coming onto the main roster as a young talent and getting all of these opportunities right away caused a lot of jealousy and anger amongst the locker room.
+Hassan was thrown into the deep end right off the bat, leaving him with minimal opportunity to be accepted by his peers in the back.

 Hassan recently appeared on the Why It Ended With Robbie E podcast and talked about his troubling time in WWE:

-Muhammad Hassan, now a high school principal, endured a lot in his seven-month run with WWE with what appeared to be a brave face through it all.
+Now a high school principal, Muhammad Hassan endured a lot in his seven-month run with WWE with what appeared to be a brave face through it all.
 You have to give credit where credit is due!